RTP1: Two channels under one administration

 It was the only TV channel available in Portugal until 25 December 1968, when RTP2 started broadcasting.
 Because of that, RTP had to identify both channels as I Programa and II Programa in order to distinguish them.

-1969 was marked with one of the first successful talk-shows on Portuguese television, the variety show Zip-Zip, that ran between May and December, as well as live coverage of the moon landing.
+1969 was marked with one of the first successful talk-shows on Portuguese television, the variety show Zip-Zip, that ran between May and December, as well as live coverage of the Moon landing.

 Daytime broadcasts commenced in May 1970, with a two-hour period running at various times mostly between 12:45 and 14:30.
 Before then, Telescola (educational classes) were generally the first programmes of the day and the regular schedule started at 19:00, running until midnight.

+A "unilateral" with Brazilian technicians helped provide RTP with assistance to produce live carriage of the solemn delivery to Brazil of the mortal remains of its Emperor D. Pedro I on April 22, 1972.
+Days later the news team also provided details of the visit of the Portuguese president of the time to Brazil.
+Telejornal produced 1486 editions in 1972 alone, totalling 380 hours, whereas sporting events totalled 409 years, thanks in part to the 1972 Summer Olympics in Munich carried from the Eurovision network.

-RTP was occupied on April 25, 1974, by the Armed Forces Ministry, and as consequence of the occupation, had its lineup changed.
+During the Carnation Revolution, RTP was occupied on April 25, 1974 by elements of the Armed Forces Movement.
+As consequence of the occupation, the channel had its lineup changed.

 In 1974, RTP's ratings grew with the expansion of the acquisition of television sets in the country.
 The first colour broadcasts were conducted in 1976, with the legislative elections.